pmkenned/pmk_string/README.md

 - Naming: function names collide with reserved namespaces
 - Error handling: functions are inconsistent with respect to how they indicate and handle errors
-- MSVC: this code has not been tested on MSVC and may not compile
 - Unicode: Nothing special has been done to support unicode
 - Portability: Makes use of POSIX API
 - OOM: does not attempt to detect or handle out-of-memory